NoelMatero/rathole-with-proxy/README.md

+Testing md from a project. basically a light demo showcasing basic intelligent load balancing

 # Testing Guide for Rathole Proxy with Traffic Switching

 This guide provides step-by-step instructions to test the `rathole` proxy's basic tunneling, health updates, traffic switching, and sticky session features.